Millers All Day in Charleston, South Carolina

 Though I’d heard grits mentioned in movies set in America’s South, I’d never previously tasted them so felt compelled to ask Greg for clarification about what they are.

 “Think polenta and cornmeal.
 Depending on where you get polenta, some’s course and some finer.
 Grits are separated out between the bran and the germ and the meat.
 The meat is the heaviest kind of piece.
 We cook it very similar to oatmeal.
-Then as a day progresses we add different toppings to it,” answered Greg.
+As the day progresses, we add different toppings to it,” answered Greg.

 “Morning could be a simple bowl of grits with a little bit of cheese or butter.
 By night you can have shrimp and bacon and all different things put on top,” he elaborated.
 Millers All Day opens at 7.00 am every day, serving traditional dishes such as biscuits and gravy (picture scones doused in a creamy pepper sauce laced with chunks of chopped sausage), chicken and waffles, corn muffins in addition, of course, to bowls of grits.